 Source: Drewry Shipping Consultants.

-The 40 footer, both in its standard and “high cube” form, is the most common container, accounting for 68% of all TEUs, while the 20 footer accounts for 26%.
-The remaining 16% involves specialized containers such as the reefer (7%).
+The 40-footer, both in its standard and “high cube” form, is the most common container, accounting for 68% of all TEUs, while the 20-footer accounts for 26%.
+The remaining 16% involves specialized containers such as reefers (7%).
 About 90% of the world’s containers are made in China, namely because China is a large exporter of manufactured goods.
 The total number of containers being used is very difficult to estimate.
-An approximate figure indicates that there are 3 TEUs of containers available for every TEU of available maritime containership capacity.
+An approximate figure indicates that 3 TEUs of containers are available for every TEU of maritime containership capacity.